hharryyf/codeforcepractice/README.md

 the number of invalid set of 4 points for each point.
 If 4 points cannot shelter another vertex v, it must occur on the same side.
 Then, the problem is changed into a typical sorting by polar angle problem. https://vjudge.net/problem/CodeForces-1284E

+554. The Untended Antiquity (diff=2400, 2d-fenwick tree, hashing)
+This problem is a bit weird.
+Firstly, we note that two cells can reach each other if the rectangles cover on these 2 cells are exactly the same.
+Hence, we want to sum up the "id" of the rectangle grids covered on these two points and check whether they are the same.
+This "id" can be done by using hashing.
+Strange problem :(. https://vjudge.net/problem/CodeForces-869E